FlockOfBirds/listview-filter/README.md

 [![codecov](https://codecov.io/gh/mendixlabs/listview-filter/branch/master/graph/badge.svg)](https://codecov.io/gh/mendixlabs/listview-filter)

 # Drop-down filter
-Filter mendix list views using a drop-down
+Enable users to filter a list view at run time, with various options that can be selected from a drop-down

 ## Features
 * Filter items by an attribute